How we work.

 What this enables

-Circular design tested through real use
+Design validated through real use

 Tangible insight instead of assumptions

-A clear foundation for future decisions
+A stronger foundation for future spatial and material decisions

-Keeping furniture active over time
+Keeping interiors and objects active over time

 Best for